The Argument for Rawls’s Principles

 In my opinion, Rawls’s best argument is that the parties know the people they represent would find the worst possible outcomes under utilitarianism unacceptable and that they would not find the worst possible outcomes under Rawls’s principles unacceptable.

 The point is pretty simple.
 Utilitarianism could allow almost anything: slavery, medical experiments, summary executions, you name it.
 If it could be needed to bring about the greatest overall good, utilitarianism would have to be for it.
 So the worst possible outcome under utilitarianism will be pretty bad.
-By comparison, the worst possible outcome under Rawls’s principles is not so bad: extensive protection of personal liberty, equal opportunity, and a significant guaranteed income.
+By comparison, the worst possible outcome under Rawls’s principles is pretty nice: extensive protection of personal liberty, equal opportunity, and a significant guaranteed income.

 Given that the choice is between utilitarianism and Rawls’s principles, why run the risk of being made a slave?
-I think that’s a pretty good question.
+That’s a pretty good question, in my opinion.

 We will, obviously, return to this next time.
 One thing to think about is why utilitarianism would ever allow slavery or the other horrible stuff.
 What does life have to be like for that to be an option for a utilitarian?
-And how likely is it that this would happen?
+And how likely is that anyway?

-Gabriel asked what would happen if the parties in the original position compared Rawls’s principles against a third alternative: utilitarianism with a floor.
+Bex asked what would happen if the parties in the original position compared Rawls’s principles against a modified version of utilitarianism: utilitarianism with a floor.
 What’s the floor?
 Prohibit everything that the parties would find unacceptable, such as slavery, medical experiments on people, deprivation of the right to vote, and so on.
 The idea is that with the floor in place, the modified utilitarian minimum isn’t so bad; all the unacceptable stuff would have been ruled out.
 And the utilitarian part would give the parties a higher expected utility than they would get under Rawls’s principles.
 To put that another way, people would, on average, be better off under utilitarianism than they would under Rawls’s principles.